-- (4) The increase in management fees was due to a \$3,273 increase in inter-segment management fees received from our Container Ownership segment primarily due to an increased size and improved profitability of the owned container fleet and a \$743 increase in inter-segment acquisition fees received from our Container Ownership segment primarily due to an increase in the amount of owned container purchases, partially offset by a \$2,248 decrease in management fees from external customers resulting from a 5.9% decrease in the size of the managed fleet primarily due to our acquisitions throughout 2014 of approximately 42,000 TEU of containers that we previously managed.
-Inter-segment management fees and acquisition fees are eliminated in consolidation. - (5) The decrease in amortization expense was primarily due to a revision in amortization estimates for management fees for the Capital, Amficon and Capital Intermodal fleets.
+- (3) The increase in overhead expense was primarily due to an increase in compensation costs, rent expense and information technology costs, partially offset by a decrease in travel costs. - (4) The increase in management fees was due to a \$3,273 increase in inter-segment management fees received from our Container Ownership segment primarily due to an increased size and improved profitability of the owned container fleet and a \$743 increase in inter-segment acquisition fees received from our Container Ownership segment primarily due to an increase in the amount of owned container purchases, partially offset by a \$2,248 decrease in management fees from external customers resulting from a 5.9% decrease in the size of the managed fleet primarily due to our acquisitions throughout 2014 of approximately 42,000 TEU of containers that we previously managed.
+Inter-segment management fees and acquisition fees are eliminated in consolidation. - (5) The decrease in amortization expense was primarily due to a revision in management fee revenue estimates for the Capital, Amficon and Capital Intermodal fleets.

-Income before income tax and noncontrolling interests attributable to the Container Management segment decreased \$3,945 (-10.7%) from 2012 to 2013.
+Income before income taxes and noncontrolling interests attributable to the Container Resale segment decreased \$914 (-8.9%) from 2014 to 2015.
 The following table summarizes the variances included within this decrease:

-Decrease in management fees \$(8,370)(1)
+Increase in amortization expense \$(504)(1)

-Increase in overhead expense (768)(2)
+Decrease in gains on container trading, net (329)(2)

-Decrease in short-term incentive compensation expense 3,298(3)
+Decrease in bad debt recovery, net (232)(3)

-Decrease in amortization expense 987(4)
+Decrease in management fees (219)(4)

-Decrease in long-term incentive compensation expense 939(5)
+Decrease in short-term incentive compensation expense 313(5)

-Other (31)
+Other 57

-\$(3,945)
+\$(914)